Michael Lynagh: Queensland University

-Upon returning from the 1981 Australian Schoolboys tour to Great Britain, Lynagh came into contention to play for two Brisbane rugby clubs – Brothers Old Boys and University of Queensland.
-He had already committed to studying Human Movement at the University of Queensland, and following a meeting with University of Queensland's captain Mark Loane, he decided to play for the club.
-Lynagh made his debut for University of Queensland on 7 March 1982 against Souths Rugby Club, opposing Andrew Slack who was playing at five-eighth for his club.
-Slack, who kept a diary of all his rugby performances, later wrote that: '...Went out to St Lucia and played University in absolutely atrocious conditions.
+Upon returning from the 1981 Australian Schoolboys tour to Great Britain, Lynagh was scouted by two Brisbane rugby clubs: Brothers Old Boys and University of Queensland.
+He committed to studying Human Movement at the University of Queensland, and following a meeting with University of Queensland's captain Mark Loane, he decided to play for the club.
+Lynagh debuted for University of Queensland on 7 March 1982 against Souths Rugby Club, opposing Andrew Slack who was playing at five-eighth for his club.
+Slack, who kept a diary of all his rugby performances, later wrote: '...Went out to St Lucia and played University in absolutely atrocious conditions.
 They beat us 17–0; Michael Lynagh made a superb debut.'
-Loane later said of Lynagh's performance that, 'It was the most impressive first-grade debut I've ever seen.'
+Loane later praised Lynagh's performance, 'It was the most impressive first-grade debut I've ever seen.'
 University of Queensland's 17 points came from two tries scored by Loane and nine points from Lynagh's kicking.
 Lynagh spent much of 1982 absent from University of Queensland Rugby Club while representing and touring with the Queensland Reds, however he returned to club rugby for University of Queensland's semi-finals.

 In January 1983, Lynagh toured with University of Queensland to the British Isles, where his team played mostly against other universities or district teams.
 Later in the year, University of Queensland lost the grand final to Brothers Old Boys 30–15.

 In 1984, University of Queensland coach Lester Hampton announced Lynagh as the team's new captain in what was Lynagh's third season with the club.
 Under his captaincy, University of Queensland won their first match of the season 35–3, which was a rematch of the previous year's premiership against Brothers Old Boys.

 In 1985, Lynagh led University of Queensland to a berth in the Brisbane grand final against Wests.
 University of Queensland hadn't won a premiership for six years and entered the final narrow favourites.
 However, Wests defeated University of Queensland 10–7 after the referee Kerry Fitzgerald awarded a field goal to Wests' fly-half Tim Lane, which a television replay later confirmed had gone under the crossbar.

 In 1988, Lynagh won the first of three straight Brisbane club premierships with University of Queensland, defeating Souths 18–10 in the grand final.

 In 1989, University of Queensland beat Souths 34–9 in the grand final, in which Lynagh scored a try and kicked two drop goals, one from 50 metres.
 In Noddy (1995), Andrew Slack praised Lynagh, writing that, 'It was an ideal climax to a domestic season in which Lynagh had displayed the best form of his career.'

 In 1990, University of Queensland beat Brothers Old Boys 17–10 in the grand final, in which he scored two tries.
 Following the match, Brothers Old Boys lock Rod McCall said: "If Michael Lynagh hadn't played, Uni might not have scored a point."